urbien/vortexhealing/aging.md

 - **Cardiovascular**.
 Cardiovascular disease is a major cause of mortality.
 [Student's suggestion](https://www.facebook.com/groups/vortexhealers/posts/1976970349036237?comment_id=2157138707686066): MG/UAP/MI for “optimizing all metabolic pathways to prevent adverse cardiovascular incidents.” (took several hours to complete for this student).
 - **Brain and Teeth**.
 Gum infection has been linked to dementia.
 [Another student's suggestion it to use above intention for teeth health](https://www.facebook.com/groups/vortexhealers/posts/1976970349036237?comment_id=2157138707686066&reply_comment_id=2158136897586247).
 - [Hair issues](https://www.facebook.com/groups/vortexhealers/posts/3715113181888603/).
 How some students use VortexHealing tools to tackle this issue.
 - [Weight issues](https://www.facebook.com/groups/vortexhealers/posts/2474420975957836).
 As we age we gain weight due to the changes in metabolism.
+And then we enter a vicious cycle as extra weight accelerates aging.
 Above post mentions how one student tackled it (don't miss [this comment](https://www.facebook.com/groups/vortexhealers/posts/2474420975957836?comment_id=2474484129284854&reply_comment_id=2474618505938083) on the above post).
 Also, look at the following post on [3 weight management genmods](https://www.facebook.com/groups/vortexhealers/posts/2958028564263739).
 Also, note genmods and bioelectric current [suggested by Ric](https://www.facebook.com/groups/vortexhealers/posts/2700426653357266/).
 - Genetic kinks.
 Genetic analysis is fairly accessible now and we can work on our personal genetic kinks, e.g. what Ric did for his [Gilbert liver condition](https://www.facebook.com/groups/vortexhealers/posts/2466411270092140/).
 - ...